-9.5 Euler paths
+4.5 Euler paths

 We now tell a famous story in the history of graph theory.
 Back in the 18th century, the town of Königsberg was part of Prussia (it is now called Kaliningrad and is part of the Russian republic).
 The town was divided into four sections by the Pregel River.
 These four sections included the two regions on the banks of the Pregel, Kneiphof Island, and the region between the two branches of the Pregel.
 In the 18th century seven bridges connected these regions.
-The figure below depicts these regions and bridges.
+The image below (from the MacTutor website) depicts these regions and bridges.